velodrome-finance/superchain-contracts/SPECIFICATION.md

 #### Leaf Token Bridge
 - Supports the sending of tokens cross chain via Hyperlane.
 - Sending and receiving tokens uses the xerc20 and sends it cross chain.
 - Fees are paid for in native ETH.
 - The token bridge may be sunset in the future in favor of alternate token bridging mechanisms.

+#### Escrow Token Bridge
+- Supports the sending of tokens cross chain via Hyperlane.
+- Sending and receiving tokens uses the xerc20 and sends it cross chain.
+- Sending tokens can be done in 2 ways: send token and send token and lock.
+The first will simply send unwrapped tokens to the recipient on root chain.
+The second will add the unwrapped tokens to the lock with the intended lock id on root chain.
+If it's not possible to deposit in the lock, it sends the unwrapped tokens to the user on root chain.
+- Fees are paid for in native ETH.
+- The token bridge may be sunset in the future in favor of alternate token bridging mechanisms.